Nexesenex/kobold.cpp/README.md

 - Often some PRs unsupported/not yet supported in KCPP.
 - More infos displayed in the CLI, without activating debug mode.
 - Smartcontext instead of contextshift by default in GUI for compatibility with Gemma
+- A model layer GPU autoloader based on Concedo's work and Pyroserenus formulas, currently in development.

 Recommanded settings for Commande Line Interface / GUI :
 ```